TheShadowGamer/Invite-Manager/README.md

 **Getting Started**
-Invite Manager is an advanced, easy to setup, free, and unbranded Discord-Roblox ranking bot.
+Invite Manager is an advanced, easy to setup, free, and unbranded Discord bot.
 The instructions to set it up and host it are available here: https://github.com/TheShadowGamer/invite-manager/wiki/setup

 **Support**
 If you need help with the bot, feel free to join our support server here: https://discord.gg/xNks8jb.